tgrant7/arthropod-survival-estimation/README.md

 SimulateandAnalyzeMonarchCounts.R - R code for simulation and analysis of monarch butterfly field counts.
 Begin here for a new simulation or analysis.

-MonarchFieldDataAnalysis.R - R code for analysis of monarch field data.
+MonarchFieldDataAnalysis.R - R code for analysis of monarch field data reported in the paper.
 Data is included.

 SimulateandAnalyzeMonarchCountswithScen1-3.R - R code for Scenario 1-3 from the manuscript